wp-media/backwpup/readme.txt

 == Changelog ==
 = Version 3.4.4 =
 * Fixed: Security issue that created too many sessions.
-* Added: Update message dynamically in the backend.
 * Fixed: Correct decryption of passwords when escaped.

 = Version 3.4.3 =